alper-d/fake_img_detec_delete_later/README.md

 ```
 Inside the jupyter notebook, demo.ipynb contains necessary instructions for demo. **Note that our actual experimentations has been done in Google Colab.**

 Dataloader uses tensors (.pt files).
-We included videos just to address preprocessing steps which takes some time especially in jupyter environment.
+We included videos just to address preprocessing steps.
+It may take some time especially inside jupyter environment.
 If you want to execute evaluation directly, skip corresponding cells in notebook.
 ## File structure

 | File | README |